benshope/Up-Brain-Trainer/README.md

 UP Brain Trainer
 ===============

-This app is a cross-platform mobile app written with Steroids.
+This app is a cross-platform mobile app.
 My goal was to make a minimalist, friendly space for a user to perform n-back brain training.

 N-back is a mental exercise/game that improves working memory (short term memory) and fluid intelligence.